"Actually, my dog I think is the only person who consistently loves me all the time." - H.G. Bissinger

 No, all of our puppies tails are docked at 3 days old as it is breed standard and we love the charm of the Aussie wiggle butt!
 Sorry, there are no exceptions.

-On average they are usually $4000-$5000 per pup.
-Sometimes more, sometimes less.
+On average they are usually $3000-$5000 per pup.
+Sometimes less, never more.
 All of my pups are sold to PET ONLY homes.
 I do NOT sell breeding rights.

 Absolutely!
 Many folks choose to do this.
 You can make as many payments as you'd like in any amount and build up a credit to use towards a future pup.
 If you ending up having more credit than what the puppy is being sold for the difference is 100% fully refundable.
 If you end up not picking a pup and want a refund your payments are 100% refundable, however, your initial $500 reservation fee is not.